Shelby Mustang: 2007-2009 Shelby GT500 Super Snake

 Starting in 2008, previous 2007 Shelby GT500 Mustangs could be sent to Carroll Shelby's Special Performance Plant in Las Vegas to be rebuilt into a Super Snake, for an additional cost of $27,995.
 The Super Snake will offer a 605 hp (at the engine) 5.4 L. A Kenne Bell twin-screw supercharged version with "over 725 hp" was also available, without warranty and offered a varied 0–60 mph acceleration time in 3.5 to 3.7 seconds.
 The Super Snake is inspired by the 1967 GT500 Super Snake, a car made by Carroll Shelby for Goodyear Tires.

 The Super Snake also comes with a variety of other performance, handling and cosmetic changes.
-These include badging, new gauge pod, 20" Alcoa wheels, fibreglass ram-air Super Snake hood, stripes, carbon fiber front splitter and side skirts, larger 6-piston Baer brakes, front and rear brake cooling ducts, complete track setup suspension, aluminum driveshaft, 3.73 differential gears and cat-back exhaust system.
+These include badging, new gauge pod, 20-inch Alcoa wheels, fibreglass ram-air Super Snake hood, stripes, carbon fiber front splitter and side skirts, larger 6-piston Baer brakes, front and rear brake cooling ducts, complete track setup suspension, aluminum driveshaft, 3.73 differential gears and cat-back exhaust system.

 The Super Snake package was also available for 2005–2006 Ford Mustang.

 Prudhomme Edition Super Snake (2009–2010)

 The Prudhomme Edition Super Snake is a limited (100 units) drag racing package for the 2007–2010 Ford Shelby GT500 cars, named after Don Prudhomme.
 The engine is rated at 800 hp on race fuel or 750 hp on 93 octane pump gas.
 It includes a Kenne Bell supercharger, a modified air intake sticking out of the hood in the tilt front end, a five-point Impact safety harness, a Borla side exhaust system, front and rear adjustable BMR racing suspension and drag tires with optional street tires.
 The side lower rockers are incorporated.

-The package has an MSRP of $100,000 (not including car).
+The package has an MSRP of $100,000 (not including the car).

 The Prudhomme concept car went on sale in 2009 Barrett-Jackson Las Vegas auction.
 The vehicle was sold with a winning bid price of $275,000 (before buyer premium).